-Your Mac not recognizing an external hard drive can be cause for panic.
+Your Mac not recognizing an external hard drive can be a cause for panic.
 But try to remain calm — it’s unlikely that anything has happened to your files.
-All of your data will still be on the hard drive, it just that, for whatever reason, you can’t access it.
+All of your data will still be on the hard drive; it’s just that, for whatever reason, you can’t access it.

 Fortunately, there are ways and means of getting the hard drive back up and running.
 Let’s get into some of them right now.